yoesk8/portfolio-2-bitcoin-quiz/README.md

   The home Page comprises of:
  * A live price of Bitcoin displayed underneath the navbar, this is achieved by using the [Binance API](https://www.binance.com/en/binance-api) with the help of a Websocket.
- * A quiz game contained inside a Div for easy readability, the game consists of 10 questions, the color of the buttons containing the questions change to either green or red depending on whether the answer was correct or not.
+ * A quiz game contained inside a Div for easy readability, the game consists of 10 questions, the color of the buttons containing the questions change to either green or red depending on whether the answer was correct or not and an alert box that pops up whenever the user selects his answer telling him whether the answer was correct or not.

 ## FAQ

-* This page has 6 common questions about bitcoin, it was created with the help of [Bootstrap's Accordion](https://getbootstrap.com/docs/5.0/components/accordion/)
+* This page has 6 common questions about bitcoin, there is a brief paragraph describing the page at the top and a link to the contact form in case the user has additional questions. it was created with the help of [Bootstrap's Accordion](https://getbootstrap.com/docs/5.0/components/accordion/)

 ## Contact